81 Important agile terminologies you need to know

 Scrum may be scaled up to big groups (over a dozen individuals) by breaking them into Agile teams of 5-10 persons.

-Rather than being allocated work by management, members of an Agile development team typically choose which tasks to focus on.
+Members of an Agile development team typically choose which tasks to focus on, rather than management allocating work to them.

 The software design strategy of a team using the “simple design” practice is based on a set of “simple design” principles.